menu icon

 • 15 oz white beans, drained and rinsed

-• 2 tbsp vegan Parmesan or nutritional yeast, plus more for serving
+• 2 tablespoon vegan Parmesan or nutritional yeast, plus more for serving

 • Salt and Pepper to taste